Skip to Content

 • Potential Issues During Carburetor Cleaning

 There are potential issues that one might encounter during carburetor cleaning.
 For example, a common problem is the misplacement of tiny parts.
-To avoid any complications, I do recommend taking a few pictures of the carburetor before disassembling it for cleaning.
+I recommend taking a few pictures of the carburetor before disassembling it for cleaning to avoid any complications.

 • Safe Handling and Storage of Carburetor Cleaner

-Safe handling and proper disposal of carburetor cleaners are other aspects not addressed in the article.
+The article does not address carburetor cleaners’ safe handling and proper disposal.
 Always store carburetor cleaner in a cool, dry place, away from open flames.

 Proper disposal is also necessary for environmental compliance.
 For more information, visit the EPA’s resource on hazardous waste disposal here.